 Imagine if, with one wave, all of our troubles could come to an end and we'd be complete, trauma-less human beings without any challenges.
 Unfortunately, I've never met a therapist with these powers and have no idea what a "complete" person looks like.

-The character Rafiki from Disney's 'The Lion King' (pictured left) was portrayed as a wise old baboon in the movie.
+The character Rafiki from Disney's 'The Lion King' was portrayed as a wise old mandrill in the movie.
 He held Simba aloft at the start of his life and had an ability to show up in times of need and sometimes just be there without trying to force or fix anything He did occasionally offer advice and guidance, but it was his consistent presence that struck me. .

 I invite you to go back to the times in your life that perhaps you struggled to understand.
 Moments that were confusing, hurtful, scary or unfamiliar.